 If you are a Microsoft freelance contractor and would like to become a member of Curo’s Talent Community, then please complete the form at the bottom of this page.
 We offer a fantastic range of cutting-edge contract jobs across the full Microsoft stack – many of which are exclusive to Curo Talent.

 Did the Microsoft Surface Book 2 survive the trip?

 Yes!!
 Undamaged and in full working order.

-Fun science facts: the payload reached 34,215m, it encountered temperatures as low as -58.9C and the peak descent rate was 212mph.
+Fun science facts: the payload reached 34,215m, it encountered temperatures as low as -58.9C, and the peak descent rate was 212mph.
 By the time it reached the ground and its parachute was fully deployed it had slowed to 8mph.

 As well as the Surface Book 2, we included postcards from Microsoft contractors who are members of our Talent Community.
-They were given the chance to send postcards into space with personal messages… and get them back.
+They were given a chance to send postcards into space with personal messages… and get them back.
 Each postcard came with a certificate of authenticity to prove where it had been.

 We felt it was important to get the next generation of technicians and scientists engaged with the project, so we invited students from a local primary school to attend.
 They were given the opportunity to also send postcards into Space with a personal message and wore ‘Official Scientist’ badges.